rmackay9/oreo-led/README.md

 ### Phase Synchronization
 Several lighting units on the same I2C bus can be phase-synchronized to implement coordinated animations between all units.
-This is accomplished by signaling the beginning of the
+This is accomplished by signaling the beginning of the univerally-synchronized period with a single I2C general call packet.
+This packet should be issued on a 4 second period, by the master transmitter, in this implementation.

 | Packet Data                 | Comment
 | :-------------------------- | :-------------------------